DataScienceProjectsJapan/Tutorial-for-R-for-Data-Science/README.md

-# Welcome to this Tutorial Project for Hadley Wickham's R for Data Science book
+# Tutorial Project for
+##  Hadley Wickham's R for Data Science book
-## The original authors for this tutorial are
+### The original authors for this tutorial are

 - AL-TWAY Kamal Fawzi Ali
 - YAMAGUCHI Yuji